Free worldwide shipping on every order

 Quality red light therapy panels cost real money.
 An entry-level targeted panel starts around $300-600.
 A full-body setup runs $2,000-5,000+.
 That is not an impulse purchase for most people.

 So is it worth it?
 This guide provides an honest, data-driven cost-benefit analysis — no marketing spin, no miracle claims.
-Just the financial math, the clinical evidence, and a framework for calculating your personal ROI.
+Just the financial math, the clinical evidence, and a framework for deciding whether a panel makes sense for you.

 The Real Costs: Equipment Tiers